lake-wg/authz/draft-selander-ace-ake-authz.md

 If G_X is not unique among nonces associated to this identity, the protocol SHALL be discontinued.
 If ENC_ID also includes the identity of V, ID_V, then W performs an additional check to verify that this matches the identity used by V when establishing the in the secure connection.
 If the identities of V as indicated by U, and as observed by W, do not match, the protocol SHALL be discontinued.

+W uses the identity of the device, ID_U, to look up and verify the associated authorization policies for U. This is out of scope for the specification.

 ### Voucher Response {#voucher_response}